githubzwk/operator-helloworld/README.md

 #### Run Operator using ansible-runner
 Now that we have implemented some tasks and our parameter we can run ther Operator locally using the ansible-runner to test it.
+Running make run to run an Operator locally requires a KUBECONFIG value to connect with a cluster.

 ```$ ansible-operator run local```